tchronis/pmem/README.md

 pmem
 ====

+Practice your Memory.

-Practice Memory game written in Mathematica Language
+Game written in Mathematica Language.

+The ultimate goal will be to have the option to create your own memory game using your own rules:

+  Size of board
+  Difficulty Slope
+  Order Counts or not
+  Several colors to remember